spotinst/help/src/docs/elastigroup/tools-integrations/mesosphere.md

 Now that the cluster is up and running let's configure some Spot instances via the Elastigroup integration.

 1. Log into the Spot console at http://console.spotinst.com (free trial at http://spotinst.com/signup).
-2. Click on the “Create” button to create a new Elastigroup.
+2. Click on the `Create` button to create a new Elastigroup.
-3. At the bottom left of the screen click on the red “Import” button, then select “Auto Scaling Group” from the menu.
+3. At the bottom left of the screen click on the red `Import` button, then select `Auto Scaling Group` from the menu.
-4. Select the same region you used in step 1, and select the Auto Scaling Group with the name “-SlaveServerGroup-“.
+4. Select the same region you used in step 1, and select the Auto Scaling Group with the name `-SlaveServerGroup-`.

 <img src="/elastigroup/_media/mesosphere-04.png" />

 5. Pick a descriptive name for your Elastigroup and click next at the bottom right of the screen.
-6. Select “Linux/Unix” as the Product type.
+6. Select `Linux/Unix` as the Product type.
 7. Configure the strategy and configuration as you see fit, I recommend a target of two instances for testing purposes.
-8. Scroll down to “Spot Types” and select m3.large, m3.xlarge, m4.large, m4.xlarge.
+8. Scroll down to `Spot Types` and select m3.large, m3.xlarge, m4.large, m4.xlarge.
 9. Select the checkbox for Mesosphere DC/OS in the integration section.
 Paste in the API server from 7.3 above as port :5050 as you can see below.
 Click on test connection (you should see a green checkbox if successful).
 Note: set as http rather than https.
-10. Click “Next” at the bottom right of the screen.
+10. Click `Next` at the bottom right of the screen.
-11. Leave scaling policies as they are and click “Next” at the bottom right of the screen.
+11. Leave scaling policies as they are and click `Next` at the bottom right of the screen.
-12. Review the JSON file and click “Create” to create your new Elastigroup configured with DC/OS.
+12. Review the JSON file and click `Create` to create your new Elastigroup configured with DC/OS.
 13. In about 10 minutes two new Spot instances should be created and automatically added as a node to your DC/OS cluster.

 **Before**: